Eshalhussain09/AI_PathFinder-project/README.md

 ## How It Works
 1. Click to place the start point (green)
 2. Click to place the target point (red)
-3. Click to add walls (gray)
-4. Press 1–6 to select an algorithm
+3. Press 1–6 to select an algorithm
-5. Press SPACE to start visualization
+4. Press SPACE to start visualization
 6. Watch the algorithm explore and find the path

 ## requirements.txt Content